 Securing a Business License

-A business license is the first official step when opening a small grocery store.
-Without one, you cannot legally operate, which can result in fines or shutdowns.
-The type of license you need depends on your local government’s requirements, but typically includes a general business license and a seller’s permit if you plan to collect sales tax.
+A business license is required before you can legally operate a grocery store.
+Most municipalities require a general business license and a seller’s permit if you plan to collect sales tax.

 Navigating Local Regulations